SeisBlue/BlueDisc/README.md

 - MLflow 2.x (already in requirements)
 - GPU: NVIDIA GPU recommended for training

-> **Reproducibility Note**: GPU architecture affects training reproducibility.
+> **Reproducibility Note**: GPU architecture affects GAN convergence.
 Newer GPUs (e.g., RTX 3090) support lower-precision computation and show better convergence than older models (e.g., GTX 1080 Ti) in our tests.
 Results in the paper were obtained using RTX 3090.
+When using different GPU architectures, you may need to adjust the `--data-weight` (λ) parameter to achieve similar results.

 Setup
 ```bash